Dimencia/DU-Orbital-Hud/README.md

 Auto-Brake is not on the UI this version; it is unreliable because it is unable to align your trajectory, and tends to over-brake if it's not perfectly aligned.
 Use Autopilot if you need auto-brake, so that it can align properly.
 Auto-brake is still accessible on **Alt+3** if you want it.

+**Alt** is now a toggle for free-look.
+Because of the way we had to use Keyboard mode, it can't re-center when you lock it back, but that can be desirable in some situations

+If you need to zoom out in 3rd person view, you must toggle free-look because the game will not recognize Shift when it's being used for the UI

 **Turn & Burn Mode** is still accessible with **Alt+5** (will be added to UI soon)

 ## Controls - MINHUD and Archeageo HUD